-Expanding a Hospital: Look Where We Are Today!
+Expanding a Hospital: Look Where Construction Is Today!

 Last spring, CMMB began construction of a much-needed operating theater, maternity ward, and blood bank at the St. Therese Hospital in Nzara, South Sudan.
 We’ve come a long way since we broke ground and laid the first, ceremonial block!